Dows Township, North Dakota

 Dows Township is a township in Cass County, North Dakota, United States.
-The population was 28 at the 2020 census.
+The population was 28 at the 2020 census, down from 43 in 2010.

+History

+A former settlement and GNRR station called Mortimer was built in Dows Township between 1914 and 1915.
+Mortimer had a population of roughly 11 before the station was destroyed in 1940.

 Geography

-Dows Township has a total area of 36.01 sqmi, all land.
+Dows Township has a total area of 36.011 sqmi, all land.

 Demographics

-As of the 2023 American Community Survey, there were an estimated 2 households despite an estimate of 16 total housing units.
+As of the 2024 American Community Survey, there were an estimated 2 households.